adobe/aepsdk-messaging-ios/Documentation/sources/troubleshooting/validate-messages-in-griffon.md

 ## Prerequisites

+- Your app must have the **AEPMessaging** SDK extension installed.
+Integrate **AEPMessaging** by following [Setup AEPMessaging SDK](./../setup-sdk.md).

-This troubleshooting guide uses validation provided by the **AEPAssurance** extension and the **Adobe Griffon UI**.
+- This troubleshooting guide uses validation provided by the **AEPAssurance** extension and the **Adobe Assurance UI**.
 Integrate **AEPAssurance** in your application by following the [Adobe Experience Platform Assurance installation guide](https://aep-sdks.gitbook.io/docs/foundation-extensions/adobe-experience-platform-assurance).

-Launch the app

 ## Validate the correct extensions are registered

-Completing this section will validate that your app has registered all the AEP SDK extensions required to support in-app messaging.
-Perform validation by doing the following:
+Ensure that your app has registered all necessary AEP SDK extensions by doing the following:

 1. Launch your application with an **AEPAssurance** session active

-1. In the Griffon UI, click on **Shared States** in the left-rail navigation
+1. In the Assurance UI, click on **Shared States** in the left-rail navigation

 1. Click the **+** button next to the row with a **State Path** of **com.adobe.module.eventhub**